Will iPhone 12 Series Get The iOS 17 Update?

 When Will iPhone 12 Series Get The iOS 17 Update?

 Apple did not yet reveal the official release date for iOS 17 yet.
 But the company launches a new iOS version along with the unveiling of new iPhones, and it usually launches a new iPhone in September.
 We can confidently say that iOS 17 will debut along with iPhone 15 series in September.

-iOS 17 update will start seeding to iPhone 12, iPhone 12 Mini, iPhone 12 Pro, and iPhone 12 Pro Max just after the iOS 17 and iPhone 15 series launch.
+just after the iOS 17 and iPhone 15 series launch.
 Apple usually delivers new iOS version updates the same day as the new iPhone launch, so you can expect the update to arrive the same day as the iOS 17 launch.

 iOS 17 Features

-Note: UPDATE: Apple has officially announced that the iPhone 12 series phones – iPhone 12, iPhone 12 Mini, iPhone 12 Pro, and iPhone 12 Pro Max get the iOS 17 update on September 18, 2023.
-This announcement was made with the launch of iPhone 15, which launched with iOS 17.